Social Work Manager, LANtern® Lupus Asian Network

 Major job responsibilities include but are not limited to the following:

-- Assess, implement and evaluate all aspects of LANtern to assess and insure optimal program services, sustained growth, and outcomes.
+- Assess, implement and evaluate all aspects of LANtern to assess and insure optimal program services, sustained growth, and strategic outcomes.

 - Provide direct consultation upon referral from rheumatology adult and pediatric social workers, and other health team members regarding program services